lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

    {
     "deploy"        : [ <deploy_1>, <deploy_2>,...],
-    "notifications" : <notificationss>
+    "notifications" : <notifications>
    }

-The two values are optional, and are described in detail at the pages :doc:`deploy` and :doc:`notifications`, respectively.
+The two values are optional, and are described in detail on the pages :doc:`deploy` and :doc:`notifications`, respectively.

 The build section